-STEP III
+Step III

 If either party is dissatisfied with the recommendation of the Assistant to the Dean of Academic of Affairs, he/she may appeal the matter to the Dean of Academic Affairs or designee within ten school days of each recommendation.
 The Dean of Academic Affairs or designee shall call a meeting with the student and the faculty member.
+The Dean of Academic Affairs or designee shall call a meeting with the student and the faculty member.
+The Dean of Academic Affairs or designee shall call a meeting with the student and the faculty member.
 The Dean of Academic Affairs or designee shall make a recommendation to the parties within five school days.

-STEP IV
+Step IV

-If either party is dissatisfied with the recommendation of the Dean of Academic Affairs, he/ she may appeal the matter to the President within ten school days of each recommendation.
+If either party is dissatisfied with the recommendation of the Dean of Academic Affairs, he/she may appeal the matter to the President within ten school days of each recommendation.
 If a faculty member is neither satisfied with a recommendation and acts on it, or appeals it, The Dean of Academic Affairs will forward the matter to the President.
 The President will review the Recommendation Report and if needed, request persons involved in the grievance to meet.